telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### substring

-Returns a substring between two positions.
+Returns a substring between two positions or `null` in case of wrong parameters (eg. final position is longer than string, final position is leeser than initial position, etc.)

 Extra arguments:
 * Initial position